What Is the Best Spa Flooring?

 The underside of the tile includes open drainage channels that allow the excess water to move efficiently toward the floor drain.
-The PVC plastic resists oils and acids too, which makes it a good choice in a spa where beauty products are in use.

 The tiles have hidden interlocking edges that pop together without glue, giving the installer an easy means of laying out the floor.